nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 <details>

-<summary> click kere for a possible command line for filtering </summary>
+<summary> click here for a possible command line for filtering </summary>

 ```bash
 ...